PROTECT OREGON FAMILES FROM DIRTY COAL EXPORTS

 The Sierra Club is partnering with Physicians for Social Responsibility and the Power Past Coal campaign to educate the public on the health impacts of coal exports, and to unite health professionals in opposition to coal export.

-More than 500 health professionals across the Pacific Northwest have already joined together to express their concern about the health impacts of coal exports.
+More than 3000 health professionals have already joined together to express their concern about the health impacts of coal exports in the Pacific Northwest.
 If you are a health professional, add your name to the list of doctors, nurses, public health advocates and other health professionals who are concerned about coal exports.
 Click here.

 Below is a personal appeal from health care professional leaders calling for their colleagues to join in signing the letter to Governor Kitzhaber and other elected ofﬁcials urging them to take a stand against coal exports and call for a Health Impact Assessment of coal exports in Oregon.